Las Vegas Hoover Dam is a top-rated tourist destination amongst Las Vegas visitors!

-There is a free parking lot from which you can walk up the few stairs or even use the barrier-free path to the bridge.
+There is a free parking lot from which you can walk up a few stairs or even use the barrier-free path to the bridge.

-On the way up the story of the bridge is described in an easy understandable way.
+On the way up, the story of the bridge is described in an easily understandable way.

-The bridge over the Colorado River has a height of 270 meters, making it the highest concrete arch bridge in the world and the second-largest in the USA.
+The bridge over the Colorado River has a height of 270 meters, making it the highest concrete arch bridge globally and the second-largest in the USA.

 Do not forget drinks and sunscreen!